Tyrian purple: Background

+a major exporter of purple-dyed textiles with the dye coming from the mucus gland of the murex sea snail.

 The production of Murex purple for the Byzantine court came to an abrupt end with the sack of Constantinople in 1204, the critical episode of the Fourth Crusade.
 David Jacoby concludes that "no Byzantine emperor nor any Latin ruler in former Byzantine territories could muster the financial resources required for the pursuit of murex purple production.
 On the other hand, murex fishing and dyeing with genuine purple are attested for Egypt in the tenth to 13th centuries."
 By contrast, Jacoby finds that there are no mentions of purple fishing or dyeing, nor trade in the colorant in any Western source, even in the Frankish Levant.
 The European West turned instead to kermes dye provided by the insect Kermes vermilio, known as grana, or crimson.

 In 1909, Harvard anthropologist Zelia Nuttall compiled an intensive comparative study on the historical production of the purple dye produced from the carnivorous murex snail, source of the royal purple dye valued higher than gold in the ancient Near East and ancient Mexico.
 Not only did the people of ancient Mexico use the same methods of production as the Phoenicians, they also valued murex-dyed cloth above all others, as it appeared in codices as the attire of nobility.
 "Nuttall noted that the Mexican murex-dyed cloth bore a "disagreeable ... strong fishy smell, which appears to be as lasting as the colour itself."
 Likewise, the ancient Egyptian Papyrus of Anastasi laments: "The hands of the dyer reek like rotting fish".
 So pervasive was this stench that the Talmud specifically granted women the right to divorce any husband who became a dyer after marriage.

 In 2021, archaeologists found surviving wool fibers dyed with royal purple in the Timna Valley in Israel.
 The find, which was dated to c.
 1000 BC, constituted the first direct evidence of fabric dyed with the pigment from antiquity.